 A type of malware that disguises itself as legitimate software.
 This includes rogue antivirus software or programs that pose as detection tools but are actually malware.

-A Uniform Resource Locator, typically referred to as a “web address,” is an alphanumeric domain name that makes it easy for users to access websites.
+A Uniform Resource Locator (URL), typically referred to as a “web address,” is an alphanumeric domain name that makes it easy for users to access a specific website.

-A cybersecurity threat that has the ability to replicate itself and spread to other computers.
+A type of malware that has the ability to replicate itself and spread to other computers.
 It relies on a desktop program to operate.
 The vast majority of viruses target Microsoft Windows.

-Voice Over IP (VOIP) is used for transmitting voice communications by platforms like Skype.
+Voice Over IP (VOIP) is used for transmitting voice communications through platforms like Skype.

-A Virtual Private Network allows users to tunnel and encrypt their internet traffic between their connection point and an intermediary server, often in another location.
-VPNs use encryption to secure connections over untrusted connection points like public WiFi spots and mask users’ true locations.
+A Virtual Private Network (VPN) allows users to tunnel and encrypt their internet traffic between their connection point and an intermediary server, often in another geographical location.
+VPNs use encryption to secure connections over untrusted connection points like public Wi-Fi spots and mask the user’s true location.

-A parental control tool that allows users to manually specify URLs which the program will allow access to.
+A parental control tool that allows users to manually specify URLs that the program will allow access to.
 This is typically used when the website would otherwise be blocked by category-based filtering.